 You might be tempted to purchase square wedding invitations because they’re unique or pocket wedding invitations because they’re pretty.
 Be aware that both will cost extra to mail.

 Square envelopes require more postage.
 Pocket wedding invitations tend to be heavy so a single stamp won’t cut it.
-To be on the safe side, order a rectangular wedding invitation that won’t cost extra to mail.
+To be on the safe side, order a rectangular WEDDING INVITATION that won’t cost extra to mail.

-- Use an online RSVP service
+Use an Online RSVP Service

 Instead of having guests mail back their respond card, use and online RSVP service through a wedding planning website like The Knot.
-You don’t necessarily have to exclusively use an online RSVP service.
+But, you don’t necessarily have to exclusively use an online RSVP service.
 You can also include a phone number or email address for people to reply to.
 The idea though is to eliminate the need for an RSVP card and that pesky postage stamp.

 Buy stamps before they increase in price.
-To find out when the next postage increase will be, visit FOREVER STAMP VALUE.
+To find out when the next postage increase will be, visit Forever Stamp Value.
 You can even sign up to get notified by email when the next price increase will occur.